 If unchecked the created component will not reflect in the Pay Register and other reports even though it is created.

 Overtime: If you have selected the Pay type as Overtime, then you need to configure the Days or Hours and enter the maximum OT unit, as per company policy.

-so that this becomes part of their salary.
+Once the component is created, it should be assigned to the employees so that this becomes part of their salary.

-Employees > Payroll Settings > Salary Components
+Go to Employees > Payroll Settings > Salary Components

 Click on Pay Allocation